neomake/neomake/README.md

 the program that is called by adding an `'exe'` property which should be a string (defaults to the name of the maker).

 Once you have created your makers, run `:Neomake` as normal.
+Run `:Neomake <checker-name>` to run only a single checker.
 Configuring a filetype to use makers will currently cause the `makeprg` to be ignored (this should be remedied).